Melissa Aldana: Early life and training

 Aldana was born in Santiago, Chile.
 She began playing the saxophone when she was six, under the influence and tuition of her father Marcos Aldana, also a professional saxophonist.
 Aldana began with alto, influenced by artists such as Charlie Parker, Cannonball Adderley, and Michael Brecker.
 However, upon first hearing the music of Sonny Rollins, she switched to tenor; the first tenor saxophone she used was a Selmer Mark VI that had belonged to her grandfather.

 She performed in Santiago jazz clubs while in her early teens.
-In 2005, after meeting him while he was on tour in Chile, she was invited by pianist Danilo Pérez to play at the Panama Jazz Festival, as well as auditions at music schools in the USA.
+In 2005, after meeting him while he was on tour in Chile, she was invited by pianist Danilo Pérez to play at the Panama Jazz Festival, as well as auditions at music schools in the United States.
 As a result of these introductions, she attended the Berklee College of Music in Boston, where her tutors included Joe Lovano, George Garzone, Frank Tiberi, Greg Osby, Hal Crook, Bill Pierce, and Ralph Peterson.
 She graduated from Berklee in 2009, relocating to New York City to study under George Coleman.